kettanaito/naming-cheatsheet/README.md

 # Naming cheatsheet
 Naming things is hard.
-Is it?
+Let's make it easier.

 ## Guidelines
 * Pick **one** naming convention and follow it.
 Whether it is `likeThis`, or `like_this`, or anyhow else, it does not matter.
 What matters is consistency in your work.